vcollak/AutoBot/README.md

 # AutoBot - Raspberry PI based robot
 ## About
-AutoBot is a simple project using a remote controlled vehicle and a Raspberry PI to remote control it.
+AutoBot is a simple project using a vehicle kit that leverages Raspberry PI to control the motors and a mobile friendly webpage as a controller.
 This repository contains both instructions on how to build the vehicle, as well as all the code necessary to run it.
-This project is a good way to ger faimilar with Raspberry PI and Python.
+This project is a good way to get familiar with Raspberry PI and Python.

 Here is what the final robot looks like on a video: